Clararigaud/Clararigaud.github.io/index.markdown

 ## Welcome to my website!
 {: .sec-title }

-My name is Clara and I work on projects between computer sciences, interaction, design and humanities.
+My name is Clara and I work on projects involving computer science, interaction, design and the humanities.

 I recently defended my [PhD thesis]({{site.url}}/research) on human-computer interaction, exploring the design of tools to support knowledge sharing in the context of fabrication and the Do-It-Yourself communities.